 The ACCEL driver automatically detects the type of Data Acquisition Processor that is installed. yyy is optional and manually specifies the board type.
-For the DAP 800, yyy is 800.
-For the DAP 801, yyy is 801.
+For the DAP 820, yyy is 820.

 zzz specifies the hexadecimal starting I/O address of the Data Acquisition Processor.
 This number must match the configuration of jumper J10 on the Data Acquisition Processor.